 Although firefighting foams have long been used in place of water to extinguish fuel-based flames, it’s only been within the last couple of decades that experts have explored the health risks these foams can pose to those who are regularly exposed to them.
 And unfortunately, this research has shown a clear connection between the use of and exposure to aqueous film-forming foam (AFFF) and cancer.
 Below, we discuss the firefighting foam cancer lawsuit and what you should do if you or a loved one has been diagnosed with cancer after exposure to AFFF.

 Firefighting Foam Cancer

 AFFF contains toxic chemical compounds called polyfluoroalkyl substances (PFAS), which contain fluorine and carbon.
 These chemicals are heat-resistant and effective at extinguishing fires caused by oil, paint, gasoline, and other petroleum products.
-But they also don’t degrade over time—which means that once they’re in your body, they bind to proteins and aren’t excreted.
+While this means manufacturers of AFFF are able to develop firefighting foam products that work, they also don’t degrade over time—which means that once they’re in your body, they bind to proteins and aren’t excreted.